rishabh022298/direct-stiffness-method/README.md

     print(f"Node {node}: [Fx: {react[0]:.2f}, Fy: {react[1]:.2f}, Fz: {react[2]:.2f}, "
           f"Mx: {react[3]:.2f}, My: {react[4]:.2f}, Mz: {react[5]:.2f}]")
 ```
+**Note:** User is expected to take care of units while giving the inputs.
+Make sure they are consistent throughout.

 ## Output
 The above script when ran properly will give an output which looks something like this: